For the past 26 years, Chantelle has been a mom to a son with autism. Creating a happy life for her family makes her

 If your idea of shopping does not include arm wrestling the woman next to you for the last pair of cashmere gloves, then you might enjoy visiting the shops in Long Grove.
 Step back in time as you stroll through a quaint, historic village where artisans ply their wares, afternoon tea is served, and antiques suggest a simpler time.

 Stop by 2 Fancy Gals and shop their repurposed furniture.
 Take a tour of Long Grove Confectionery and sample some of their signature Turtles.
-Drop in to The Back Porch and get a great gift for your favorite gardener.
+Drop by The Back Porch and get a great gift for your favorite gardener.
 Steep yourself in history and lunch at The Village Tavern, established in 1847, and the longest continuously running tavern/restaurant in Illinois.

 Long Grove is located 35 miles northwest of Chicago and is accessible only by car.

 5. The Sound of Music Sing-Along at the Music Box Theatre

-Each Thanksgiving, the Music Box Theatre in Chicago's Lakeview neighborhood, celebrates the holiday with a special sing-a-long screening of The Sound of Music starring Julie Andrews and Christopher Plumber.
+Each Thanksgiving, the Music Box Theatre in Chicago's Lakeview neighborhood celebrates the holiday with a special sing-a-long screening of The Sound of Music starring Julie Andrews and Christopher Plumber.
 Song lyrics appear on screen for those of you who don't know the words.
-There is a costume contest (with prizes - be creative) and a fun pack with props to be used throughout the movie.
+There is a costume contest (with prizes, so be creative) and a fun pack with props to be used throughout the movie.
 It's good clean fun for the whole family and a wonderful tradition that my family does every year.
 It's one of my favorite things.

 Tickets are $12.50 per person and should be purchased ahead of time as they will sell out.
 The surrounding area has wonderful shops and restaurants within walking distance.
 Duck into Julius Meinl for a steaming hot cup of coffee to take the chill off the day.
 Southport Grocery and Cafe is a great place to grab a bite for breakfast.
 Try the baked french toast stuffed with apples and cheddar cheese.
 It's absolutely delicious.
 Persona sells some great boho jewelry and is one of my favorite jewelry stores.